Oswaldo Cabrera Player Props: Yankees vs. Blue Jays

 Oswaldo Cabrera At The Plate

-- He has not hit a home run in his 16 games this season.
+- He has hit a home run in one of 17 games, and in 1.6% of his plate appearances.

-- In three games this year, Cabrera has picked up an RBI, with more than one RBI once.
+- Cabrera has driven in a run in four games this year (23.5%), including one multiple-RBI game.

-- He has scored in four games this season (25.0%), but has had no multi-run games.
+- He has scored a run in five of 17 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.